 Sue Summers developed and co-produced the Kevin Macdonald feature documentary Touching The Void, which has won more than 12 international awards, including the Bafta for outstanding British film of 2004.
 The former Sunday Times, Telegraph and Evening Standard journalist turned to producing with the Bafta-winning Child Of The Death Camps – Truth Or Lies, the story of a man who invented his own childhood in the Holocaust, for BBC1.
 She and Katie co-founded Finestripe to make the celebrity interview series Shrink Rap with Pamela Stephenson – which ran on More4 for three years – and since then Sue has developed and exec-ed many of the company’s films and series, including The Day That… strand for ITV, Aung San Suu Kyi: The Choice for BBC2 and two seasons of Million Dollar American Princesses and one of First Ladies Revealed for the Smithsonian Channel.

-Dee brings over 27 years of experience in theatre, film and television production to her role as Head of Production.
-Having delivered a diverse range of productions to most major broadcasters, she works across all of Finestripe’s business from development to distribution.
+Dee brings over 30 years of experience in theatre, film and television production to her role as Head of Production.
+Having delivered a diverse range of productions to most major broadcasters, she works across all of Finestripe’s business affairs from development to distribution.